jamesrossiter/bbrconsultancy/_portfolio/project3.md

   subtitle:
   thumbnail: https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-agency/master/src/assets/img/portfolio/05-thumbnail.jpg
 ---
-#### Governors with particular reference to strategic planning, medium/long term financial planning and monitoring in the context of a rapidly changing educational environment.
+#### Governors with particular reference to strategic planning, medium/long term financial planning and monitoring in the context of a rapidly changing educational environment<br/><br/>

 #### Initiating a £330m (“Real Value” project cost) Education & Leisure PFI project
 Creating and promoting a vision for education across Bassetlaw (and hence Valley School).
 This included the preparatory networking, commitment building and (2 phase) bidding support for PFI credits to deliver a full rebuild of Valley School, four other 11-18 schools, a 3-18 Special School and two post-16 Centres.
 The project includes two additional Leisure Centres for the district (RV ~£60m).
 To achieve this project I worked with many stakeholders including Governors, LEA/LA officers, elected Members, all nine secondary schools and other primaries in Bassetlaw, parents, community groups, the Local Authority, Education Committee, MPs, the Learning & Skills Council and Development Agencies.
 #### PFI Project Board